cateiru/Auto-C-Execution/README.md

 * If it compiles normally, execute `.out`.
 * If the execution is successful, the result log will be output as an image.

+## Caution

+* Multiple file compilation is not supported.
+* If there is an input, the previous output is not displayed on the terminal.

 ## How to use

 1. Install from Github repository using pip.